BlockchAIn Signs LOI for 20 MW AI Infrastructure Deployment, Over $400 Million in Contract Value Over Initial Term

-NEW YORK, March 17, 2026 (GLOBE NEWSWIRE) -- BlockchAIn Digital Infrastructure, Inc. (NYSE American: AIB) (“BlockchAIn” or the “Company”), a developer and operator of digital infrastructure focused on artificial intelligence (“AI”) and high-performance computing (“HPC”) workloads, and which recently completed its previously announced business combination with Signing Day Sports, Inc. (NYSE American: SGN), today announced it has entered into a non-binding letter of intent (“LOI”) with a global cloud infrastructure provider for a build-to-suit data center lease in the CLT data center market of the Southeastern U.S.
+New York, NY, March 17, 2026 (GLOBE NEWSWIRE) -- BlockchAIn Digital Infrastructure, Inc. (NYSE American: AIB) (“BlockchAIn” or the “Company”), a developer and operator of digital infrastructure focused on artificial intelligence (“AI”) and high-performance computing (“HPC”) workloads, and who recently completed its previously announced business combination with Signing Day Sports, Inc. (NYSE American: SGN) today announced it has entered into a non-binding letter of intent (“LOI”) with a global cloud infrastructure provider for a build-to-suit data center lease in the CLT data center market of the Southeastern U.S.

 The proposed facility is expected to support up to 20 megawatts of AI and high-performance computing capacity, further expanding BlockchAIn’s platform for next-generation compute infrastructure.
 The parties intend to negotiate a definitive lease agreement in due course for a purpose-built data center facility designed to support AI and HPC workloads.